TesterQuality/edx-documentation/en_us/release_notes/source/analytics/index.rst

 January 7, 2015
 ***************

-* In early November 2014, an error was introduced that prevented events for open assessment problems from being generated.
+* In early November 2014, an error was introduced that prevented events from being generated for open assessment problems.
 This error has been corrected.

 * Also see mobile updates for :ref:`Mobile January 7, 2015`.